FinTech has reached a tipping point. Startups are no longer focused on niche use cases and are beginning to operate at a much larger scale.

 The FinTech sector is now providing services to all demographics across the financial services value chain.

-The industry is buzzing with articles about the trends that will determine the future of FinTech.
-With so many established companies, media organizations, and tech experts sharing their outlook, it is almost impossible to add any unique insights.
+The industry is buzzing with articles about the FinTech trends that will determine the future of financial technology industry.
+With so many established companies, media organizations, and tech experts sharing their outlook, it is almost impossible to add any unique insights about FinTech trends.

 - FinTech Collaboration